robot-dreams/eop/notes.md

     The **height** of a finite DAG is one more than the maximum sequence of successors starting from its root, or zero if it is empty
-A bifurcate coordinate y is **left reachable** from x if it is a descendent of the left successor of x A bifurcate coordinate y is **right reachable** if it is a descendent of the right successor of x The descendents of x form a **tree** if they form a finite DAG and for all y, z in the descendents of x, z is not both left reaachable and right reachable from y (i.e. there is a unique sequence of successors from a coordinate to any of its descendents)
+A bifurcate coordinate y is **left reachable** from x if it is a descendent of the left successor of x A bifurcate coordinate y is **right reachable** if it is a descendent of the right successor of x The descendents of x form a **tree** if they form a finite DAG and for all y, z in the descendents of x, z is not both left reachable and right reachable from y (i.e. there is a unique sequence of successors from a coordinate to any of its descendents)
 Algorithms for traversing DAGs and cyclic structures require **marking**, a way of remembering which coordinates have been previously visited
 There are three primary depth-first tree-traversal orders; all three fully traverse the left descendents and then the right descendents
     **preorder** visits to a coordinate occur before the traversal of its descendents